Mattjones444/Code-Institute/README.md

 ![whychooseus](/assets/readme/whychooseus.png)

 The ethos section will introduce the user to the concept of Pocket Tutor, as it is slightly different to the usual way tutoring works.
-The user will be introduced to the moto, given a little preview of the benefits of signing up to Pocket Tutor and invited to learn more by accessing the sign up page, which will book a call with the Sales Team.
+The user will be introduced to the concept, given a little preview of the benefits of signing up to Pocket Tutor and invited to learn more by accessing the sign up page, which will book a call with the Sales Team.

 \- \*\*Benefits of Online Tutoring section\*\*